Treode/store/client/DESIGN.md

 Delete adds a new entry to the view, or updates the existing entry.
 In either case, it sets the operation to *delete* and the value to None.

-Like writes, deletes are only reflected in the view until commit, and never immediately fail.
+Like create and update, delete never immediately fails, because a write is only reflected in the view until the transaction commits.

 ### commit

-    commit() throws StaleException(Rt, Vt)
+    commit()
+        throws StaleException, CollisionException

 Commit passes the map to the cache’s write method, which iterates through the map entries and constructs a batch write, and then sends the batch write to the DB server.